rpy2/rpy2/README.md

 pip install rpy2[test]
 ```

-To install all dependencies, use:
+To install all optional dependencies (numpy, pandas, ipython), use:

 ```bash
 pip install rpy2[all]